near/core-contracts/multisig/README.md

 # Basic Mutlisig contract

-*This is an experimental contract.
-Please use only on TestNet.*

 This contract provides:
  - Set K out of N multi sig scheme
  - Request to sign transfers, function calls, adding and removing keys.